mathigon/textbooks/content/codes/content.md

 systems.
 They, too, created columns of smoke by burning damp grass, which allowed them to communicate over long distances.

-Smoke signals are even used today, for example as a distress signal at sea.
+{.r} Smoke signals are even used today, for example as a distress signal at sea.
 When a new Pope is elected by the College of Cardinals, the outcome of each vote is indicated by black or white smoke.
 [Continue](btn:next)